paulLeClair/P-Engine/README.md

 Currently the engine doesn't do much when you run it, but with a few more additions it should be able to do something interesting I hope!
 The base implementation of the engine shouldn't do a lot on its own, anyway; the user has to specialize it by extending it with their own code.
 When it's ready, I'll refit this entire build process so that you only have to supply your relevant source files and the engine will hook them in (assuming that's doable).

 ## Design Description

+> Note: I'm working on an actual design document that will be released with the new stuff, this is just an overview of what little I have so far.
+Lots of stuff is missing and/or incorrectly designed and/or going to be changed ;)

 My main goal is to end up with a C++ framework that allows you to set up graphical applications with minimal pain.
 The engine's design is probably most focused on making video games, but fundamentally it aims to provide the user with tools to write their own interactive rendering/GPU logic for the engine to execute, whatever that may look like.